DelNov/T-Flows/readme.md

 ├── Shared
 └── Utilities
 ```
 which needs a bit more attention.
 T-Flows entails four sub-programs called: _Generate_, _Convert_, _Divide_ and _Process_, whose sources lie in corresponding sub-directory names.
 Directory ```Shared``` contains sources (by end large Fortran 2008 classes) which are shared by all the programs mentioned above.
 Directory ```Libraries``` contains third party libraries and, at the time of writing this manual, contains only [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) libraries for domain decomposition with _Divide_.
-Folder ```Utilities``` contains small utilities and prototype procedures used to test some basic concepts.
+Folder ```Utilities``` contains small utilities and prototype procedures used to test some basic concepts and we will epxlain some of them when the need occurs.

 ## Sub-programs: _Generate_, _Convert_, _Divide_ and _Process_  <a name="compiling_sub_programs"></a>